Palme School

 Cartoon "Puzzle"

 Remember cartoon "Puzzle"?
-If you haven't watched it, let's tell you its essence in a nutshell.
-The plot is based on 5 basic emotions that control a person: anger, sadness, disgust, joy and fear.
-Its main character is a little girl Riley, who is going through a difficult period because of family problems.
-And over the course of the movie, the heroine goes through a journey of self awareness through getting to know her emotions.
-Scientifically speaking, she pumps her emotional intelligence.
+If not, in two: based on the 5 basic emotions that govern humans (anger, sadness, disgust, joy and fear).
+The main character is a girl, Riley, who is going through a difficult period due to moving to another city.
+During the course of the picture, the heroine goes through a journey of self realization through familiarity with emotions.
+She pumps her emotional intelligence.

-Conclusion - a person needs to learn to understand the nature of his emotions and manage them.
-Then he will grow up to be an open, self-confident person to whom other people will be attracted.
+A person needs to learn to understand the nature of his emotions and to manage them.
+Then he will grow up to be an open, self-confident person who will be attracted to other people.

 The relationship between emotional intelligence and learning

-Modern psychologists say that academic performance and the desire to learn new things are also closely related to emotional intelligence.
-If a child has it developed, it will be easier for him to establish contact with peers and teachers, which is often the reason for children's dislike of school.
-It turns out that if we want a child to succeed in his studies, it is necessary to develop his emotional intelligence.
+Psychologists believe that academic performance and the desire to learn new things are closely related to emotional intelligence.
+If a child has developed it, it will be easier for him to establish contact with peers and teachers.
+This is often the reason for dislike of school.
+If we want our child to succeed in school, we need to develop his emotional intelligence.

 How to develop it?
 Here are some simple games you can play with your child.